Judge in Prince Andrew suit says key document can be secret

 In the August lawsuit, Virginia Giuffre claims that the prince abused her on multiple occasions in 2001.
 Andrew has said he never had sex with her.

-Brettler, who has called the lawsuit “baseless,” said neither the prince nor Giuffre contend that the release agreement must remain sealed, but they requested that it stay secret because it is subject to a protective order from another judge presiding over a federal civil action in New York.
+Brettler, who has called the lawsuit “baseless, ” said neither the prince nor Giuffre contend that the release agreement must remain sealed, but they requested that it stay secret because it is subject to a protective order from another judge presiding over a federal civil action in New York.

 The settlement agreement was reached between Giuffre and Jeffrey Epstein, who was found dead at age 66 in his cell in 2019 while awaiting a sex trafficking trial at a New York federal jail.
 His death was ruled a suicide.